 Mr. Makin holds a BS in Pharmacy from the University of Pune, an MS in Pharmacy Administration (major in outcomes research) from Purdue University, as well as an MBA (Marketing), summa cum laude, and a Master of Management, summa cum laude, both from Goldey-Beacom College.
 He has also completed a Pharmacoeconomics and Outcomes research Fellowship from Humana.

-Dr. Vic Spain is Senior Real World Data Scientist in Genentech’s Personalized Healthcare Group.
+Dr. Vic Spain is the Respiratory Real World Data Strategy Lead in Genentech’s Personalized Healthcare Group.
 Vic’s role includes the evaluation of new or evolving data sources from routine clinical practice that can inform strategic decisions in Genentech’s development programs.
 Vic is an epidemiologist and veterinarian by training, having obtained his PhD in Epidemiology from Cornell University, NY, and Doctor of Veterinary Medicine degree from UC Davis.
 He has spent several years in the pharmaceutical industry, working at GSK and Merck in Health Economics and Outcomes Research.
 Prior to his work in the pharmaceutical industry, Vic was the Bioterrorism Epidemiologist for the Philadelphia Department of Public Health and an animal-welfare researcher at the American Society for the Prevention of Cruelty to Animals.
 When he is not working, Vic is often playing cello with his string quartet.

 Nirosha Mahendraratnam Lederer, PhD MSPH is a Managing Associate at the Duke-Margolis Center for Health Policy, where she helps lead the Center’s real-world evidence (RWE) portfolio.
 Immediately prior, she was a Subject Matter Expert in the Oncology Center of Excellence at FDA.
 While there, she helped implement patient-focused drug development in cancer products including clinical trial study design and product review, as well as foster consensus across US and ex-US healthcare stakeholders on best practices for patient-reported outcome capture, analysis, and communication.